 Energy Efficient Pool Pumps

 It’s no secret that owning and operating a pool is going to increase your energy bill.
-With an energy efficient pump, you can reduce the addition electricity costs.
+With an energy-efficient pump, you can reduce the additional electricity costs.
 While pumps with a superior energy rating are more expensive, they can pay for themselves over time.
 They also provide more power, less noise, and enhanced performance.

 Adequate Pump Size for Your Pool

-Lucas Firmin Pools builds custom designed pools in the Baton Rouge area and uses Pentair pumps.
-Pentair pumps maintain a set flow rate that adapts to changing conditions, and are 90% more efficient than standard pumps.
+Lucas Firmin Pools builds custom-designed pools in the Baton Rouge area and uses Jandy pumps.
+Jandy pumps maintain a set flow rate that adapts to changing conditions and are 90% more efficient than standard pumps.